dottjt/reddit_response/README.md

 Although there are a heap of features I can build into it, I would consider it mature in terms of what it aims to achieve.
 To build those features would be a waste of time in my opinion, compared to the other stuff I could work on.

+Although this application saves me a tremendous amount of time, the biggest saver is cognitive load.
+The less I need to think the more I can get done.
+There will always be plenty of time if you want there to be.

 ## How To Run

 - You need to use Chrome, because Firefox does not support using files from your local hard disk.
 (BOOOOOOO)